-If the client in need of treatment is personally motivated to achieve recovery, but their personal situation makes it impossible to commit to inpatient treatment, then an intensive outpatient program in Texas may be the best solution.
+If the client in need of treatment is personally motivated to achieve recovery, but their personal situation makes it impossible to commit to inpatient treatment, then an intensive outpatient program may be the best solution.

 What Is IOP?

 Intensive outpatient, or IOP, is a level of care between residential and outpatient programs.
 Under this program, the client will have a strict schedule of therapies and medications that they will need at a drug addiction treatment center.
 Once their treatment is finished for the day, they can then go back to their own home.
 This type of treatment is ideal for someone who has a mild addiction or has already gone through the majority of their detox.
 They no longer require around-the-clock care, but they could still benefit from more attention than what can be provided by an outpatient program.